elias-jw/elias-jw.github.io/docs/project.md

 AI models for electricity capacity expansion planning

 Part of a CSIR research team that assisted ESKOM (South African electricity public utility) in improving their electricity capacity expansion planning.
-The key activities of the project were to improve the utility’s existing planning efforts, and to identify and evaluate new expansion planning methods.
-My tasks were, firstly, to identify improvements in the Utility’s existing planning methods, focussing specifically on its planning software, and to conduct workshops to implement the improvements.
+The key activities of the project were to improve the utility's existing planning efforts, and to identify and evaluate new expansion planning methods.
+My tasks were, firstly, to identify improvements in the Utility's existing planning methods, focussing specifically on its planning software, and to conduct workshops to implement the improvements.
 My second task was to implement and test improved expansion planning optimisation models, identified by the Utility; and then in conjunction with the project team, to evaluate the models and report the results to the customer.

 ## Integrated renewable energy systems modelling